FREQUENTLY ASKED QUESTIONS

 Testing the Flock, Regularly MA NPIP#1362

-Our Flock is tested multiple times a year for Pollorum Typhoid, and is Avian Influenza Clean.
+Our Flock is tested multiple times a year for Pollorum Typhoid, and is H5/H7 Avian Influenza Clean.
 We have a small closed flock.

-Biosecurity / FARM VISITS
+BIOSECURITY/ FARM VISITS

 Sorry, due to overall flock biosecurity, we can not host poultry guests near the coops to visit the birds.
 Biosecurity measures include regular cleaning and disinfection of chicken coops.
 Feeding fresh food free of mold.
 Isolating any new flock members for at least 30 days.
 Limiting exposure to wild birds.
 Designated Farm Boots.
 Boot Dips.
 If you’d like additional photos / video, or have questions about our flock please reach out via mail opengatepoultry@gmail.com